November 14, 2022

 Also, pay attention to behavioural changes such as lowered KPI scores, increased sick days, etc. These may be telling signs that something might not be right.
 In such instances, create a safe and comfortable space for employees to speak openly without strong-arming or interrogating them.

-When your virtual workforce is scattered across geographic locations and time zones, how do you cultivate an environment of trust and connectedness among employees?
+When your virtual workforce is scattered across geographic locations and time zones, cultivating an environment of trust and connectedness is crucial for employee wellbeing.
 Here are some helpful tips:

 While the client company is responsible for managing the performance and schedule of the employee, the EOR is regarded as the legal employer in the foreign location.
 An EOR’s responsibilities can include sponsoring work visas, managing payroll and taxes, immigration and making sure all labour regulations are followed.